,h3

 Allows you to test new products

 Rolling out new menu items is often times a costly venture for a restaurant.
 Limited time offers allow restaurants to test the waters and assess how well a certain item will do without having to invest money and time.
-After the limited time offer has run its course, you can then decide based on sales whether or not you want to keep it or if you want to test out something different.
+After the limited time offer has run its course, you can then decide based on sales whether or not you want to keep it or if you want to test out something different for a short period.

 Rewards loyal customers